khan4019/front-end-Interview-Questions/README.md

 1. Get two numbers that equal to a given number?
 1. Find the largest sum of any two elements?
 1. Total number of zeros from 1 upto n?
+1. Check whether a given string is a substring of bigger string
+2. Get permutaitons of a string
 ####[JS (part-1) Answers](http://www.thatjsdude.com/interview/js1.html)